akrzemi1/__sandbox__/string_view_ctor.md

 http://wiki.edg.com/pub/Wg21jacksonville2018/P0903/d0903r1.pdf

-mention optional string
-UB in Standard is not "something bad will happen": it is, the vendor and you will decide. vendor may implement as illegal memory access

-We provide no specific solution, because no good one exists: we put it on vendors and programmers We do not argue with Googles decision.
-We argue with making it imposed on everyone.

 I think the "empty string" angle here isn't quite right.
 An empty string is one for which data() == data() + size, regardless of the value of that pointer.
 The appropriate analogy here is with the constructor string_view(nullptr, 0), which already exists today and produces an empty string.

-`string_view` is not a `pair<const char *, size_t>` -- you cannot create any combination.

 describe why we want a narrow contract: determine at wchich opint the bug is located and fix it there.